Terrifying crash video shows students tossed around school bus

 The impact spun the vehicles around, and the bus overturned on its right side and slid off the road, striking a guardrail before stopping, the report said.

-The bus was taking high school students to the Mid-East Vocational School in Zanesville, which is about an hour east of Columbus, according to CNN affiliate WSYX.
+The bus was taking high school students to the Mid-East Vocational School in Zanesville, which is about an hour east of Columbus.

 In the video, released by the Ohio Department of Public Safety, the 30 students on the bus were sitting quietly in the seconds before the accident -- some were looking at their phones while others appeared to be sleeping.

-Note: - Update: 17 students on bus involved in Rochester crash - UPDATE: Student, driver identified in Iowa school bus fire